GOD

 Similarly, the Constitution specifically prohibits bills of attainder — laws that are directed against a specific person or group of persons, making them automatically guilty of serious crimes, such as treason, without a normal court proceeding.
 The ban is intended to prevent Congress from bypassing the courts and denying criminal defendants the protections guaranteed by other parts of the Constitution.

 In addition, the Constitution prohibits “ex post facto” laws — criminal laws that make an action illegal after someone has already taken it.
-This protection guarantees that individuals are warned ahead of time
+This protection guarantees that individuals are warned ahead of time that their actions are illegal.

 No Capitation, or other direct, Tax shall be laid, unless in Proportion to the Census or enumeration herein before directed to be taken.